On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

-\begin{remark} It is shown in \cite[Theorem~4.10]{DyHoRi13}, since the root system is weakly hyperbolic, that $E(\Phi)$ can be recovered easily from $\overline Z$: $E(\Phi)=\overline Z\cap Q$.
-This property is the key to prove Equation~\eqref{eq:fund}.
-Whether these two properties are true or not for root systems, when $(V,B)$ is not a Lorentzian or Euclidean space, is an open question, see \cite[Question~4.9]{DyHoRi13} and the proof of \cite[Corollary 6.15(c)]{DyHoRi13}. \end{remark}
+\begin{remark} The property that $E(\Phi)=\overline Z\cap Q$ is crucial to prove Equation~\eqref{eq:fund}.
+Whether these two properties are true or not for other irreducible (i.e. the Coxeter graph is connected) root systems (when $(V,B)$ is not a Lorentzian space) is an open question, see \cite[Question~4.9]{DyHoRi13} and the proof of \cite[Corollary 6.15(c)]{DyHoRi13}. \end{remark}